Type 2 diabetes

 - Commit to managing your diabetes.
 Learn all you can about type 2 diabetes.
 Make healthy eating and physical activity part of your daily routine.

 - Identify yourself.
-Wear a necklace or bracelet that says you have diabetes, especially if you take insulin or other blood sugar-lowering medication.
+Wear a necklace or bracelet that says you are living with diabetes, especially if you take insulin or other blood sugar-lowering medication.

 - Take care of your teeth.
 Diabetes may leave you prone to more-serious gum infections.
 Brush and floss your teeth regularly and schedule recommended dental exams.
 Consult your dentist right away if your gums bleed or look red or swollen.

 - Pay attention to your feet.
 Wash your feet daily in lukewarm water, dry them gently, especially between the toes, and moisturize them with lotion.
 Check your feet every day for blisters, cuts, sores, redness and swelling.
 Consult your health care provider if you have a sore or other foot problem that isn't healing.

 - Keep your blood pressure and cholesterol under control.
 Eating healthy foods and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
 Take medication as prescribed.

 - If you smoke or use other types of tobacco, ask your health care provider to help you quit.
 Smoking increases your risk of various diabetes complications.
-Talk to your doctor about ways to stop smoking or using other types of tobacco.
+Talk to your health care provider about ways to stop smoking tobacco.